tuckerweibell/recipe/readme.md

 ## Publishing

-After contributing updates to recipe, you'll need to publish the recipe package for changes to take effect in downstream projects (like ezmanage).
-To publish, you need to:
+After contributing updates to recipe, you'll need to publish the recipe package for changes to take effect in downstream projects.

-- make sure your source is up-to-date and have run `npm install` from `packages/recipe`
-- bump the package version number in `packages/recipe/package.json` (and lock file) by running `npm version patch`
-- run `npm run build` to locally build with the latest version that you wish to publish.
-- run `npm publish` to publish the new version of recipe to npm
-- run `npm install @ezcater/recipe --save` from the downstream project (e.g. to install the latest version of recipe in ezmanage)
-- run `npm run deploy` from `/doc-site` to ensure the documentation site reflects your changes
-- create a PR for the downsteam project
+Recipe uses the [Changesets Release github action](https://github.com/changesets/action) to automate the process of creating a pull request for an up-versioned Recipe release.
+This process uses the [semantic versioning metadata](#following-semantic-versioning) captured as part of our development process.
+When an automated versioning PR is merged, a new Recipe release will be published to npm on your behalf.

 ## License